 Thomas M. Droke established The Lillian Cooper Droke Memorial Scholarship in memory of his grandmother.
 This scholarship is awarded to a student who is enrolled in college or technical training and who has been diagnosed with a mental illness.
 Other students pursuing a career in the mental health field may also be considered if no eligible mental health consumer applies.

 The Linda Lyons Memorial Scholarship

 The Linda Lyons Memorial Scholarship Fund was established by the Mental Health America in memory of Linda Lyons, a former MHATC board member, mental health professional, and mental health advocate.
 This scholarship is awarded to eligible students pursuing a career in mental health.

-Applications are administered and awarded each year by the Mental Health America of Greater Tarrant County and a subsequent scholarship committee.
+Applications are administered and awarded each year by the Mental Health America of Greater Tarrant County and its scholarship committee.

 - Application Deadline (Fall) – June 15